Stage 1 Fire Restrictions are in effect for Gilpin County and the Arapaho and Roosevelt National Forests. Learn more.

 • Find out what online safeguards are in place at your child's school, friends’ homes, and any other place where your child may be using computers or video games.

-• Consider downmarket mobile phones that don’t offer photo, video or Internet capabilities.
+• Consider down market mobile phones that don’t offer photo, video or Internet capabilities.

 • Remember, predators aren’t always strangers.
 “Grooming” by trusted adults plays a huge role in child predation.
 Watch for changes in your child’s relationships with adults.
 Adults who work with children and teens have professional boundaries; cultivating significant online or text-based relationships with individual children is not appropriate.